jbogacz/deep-query/README.md

-# Fetcher
+# Deep Query

-A modular Python application that fetches links and comments from a forum API based on OpenAPI specification.
+A modular Python application for forum data fetching with semantic search and classification capabilities.

 ## Features

+### Fetcher Package
 - Configurable API connection using environment variables
 - Fetches last N links from `/links` endpoint
 - Retrieves comments/conversations for each link
 - Displays formatted output with link details and comments
 - Modular structure with separate services and models

+### Cognition Package
+- Semantic search functionality for forum content
+- Text classification capabilities
+- Extensible architecture for ML-powered analysis

 ## Installation